 Visitor Level: Used for tracking interactions of a visitor across multiple session

 Session Level: Used for tracking within session activity of a user.

-All custom variable key & value are stored in cookie and they expire at different time.
-For e.g. Page level custom variable value gets expired when user moves to next page, visit level gets expired when visit is ended.
+All custom variable keys & values are stored in cookies and they expire at different times.
+For e.g. Page level custom variable value gets expired when the user moves to the next page, visit level gets expired when the visit is ended.